Whitgift Centre: Redevelopment

 As part of Croydon Vision 2020, plans to develop and expand the centre were formalised by leaseholder and landlord Howard Holdings, for which a planning application was submitted.
 Construction of the extension was due to start in 2009 and be finished in 2014, as promised by Geddes Architects who were the main contractor.

 In 2010, Howard Holdings went into administration.
 Their 75% of the lease company and management of the centre is now managed by their administrators, on behalf of Royal London Asset Management and the Irish Bank Resolution Corporation.

 In mid-2011, two companies were invited to pitch for the redevelopment: Australian-based Westfield Group and UK-French based Hammerson.
 The Whitgift Foundation came to a binding agreement with Westfield for a £1bn redevelopment scheme.
 However, RLAM/IBRC preferred Hammerson, and so came to an alternate agreement, announcing Hammerson as the winner in April 2012.
 Although RLAM/IBRC owned 75% of the leasehold company, no development could take place without the agreement of the freeholder, the Whitgift Foundation.
 In mid-2012, the joint leaseholders agreed on a public consultation of the two rivals and their schemes.
 The winner was to be granted a long-term lease, subject to redevelopment.

 In January 2013, Hammerson and Westfield formed a joint venture to redevelop the shopping mall.
 The joint venture company will purchase a 25% interest in the Whitgift Centre, following completion of Hammerson's conditional acquisition agreement with Royal London.
 Under the new agreement, they intend to redevelop and combine the two main Croydon shopping centres, the Whitgift Centre and Centrale.
 The mixed use scheme of around 200,000 m2 will include retail, leisure and residential use with the potential for hotels and offices.

 On 25 November 2013, the redevelopment plan was approved by Croydon Council, subject to final approval by the Mayor of London on 27 November.
 Subsequently, plans were revised; in 2016, the expected start date for works was 2017, with completion due by 2020.
 These were later revised again with the planning application being decided upon in 2017 with construction to commence in 2018, later delayed until September 2019.
 As of January 2019, shop owners and council leaders did not know when redevelopment would begin.
 In February 2020 it was reported that the plan was delayed again as it was under "review".

 The delays and uncertainty regarding the future of Whitgift has led to a reduced footfall and some traders moving out.
-Following the pandemic the uncertainty has not lessened.
+Following the pandemic the uncertainty did not lessen.

+In 2023 Unibail-Rodamco-Westfield acquired full ownership of the Whitgift and Centrale shopping centres.

+In popular culture

+The shopping centre sign appears in Andrew Haigh's 2023 film All of Us Strangers.

+The shopping centre also appears in Season 4, Episode 5 of the IT Crowd.